fterenzani/LazyPdo/README.md

     // Shorthand method
     $results = $lazyPdo->execute($sql, array($vars, $to, $bind));

-    // Is the equivalent of:
+    // It is the equivalent of:
     // $stmt = $pdo->prepare($sql);
     // $stmt->execute(array($vars, $to, $bind));
     // $results = $stmt;